 Good Plant-Based Fat Sources for Vegans and Animal-Based Sources for Vegetarians

 If you’re looking for vegan or vegetarian whole-foods sources for good fats, start with the following keto-friendly food products.

 - Plant-based oils, like coconut oil, olive oil, avocado oil, or hemp oil (look for cold pressed/minimally processed for liquid oils and avoid highly processed vegetable oils and canola oil, as they drive inflammation)

 - Coconut cream or coconut milk

 - Nuts and seeds (think macadamia nuts, pecans, walnuts, and moderate cashews)

 - Nut and seed butter (think tahini and almond butter)

 The Best Protein Sources for Vegans or Vegetarians on a Keto Diet

 When eating vegan/vegetarian keto, you still need moderate protein.
 But how do you get it if you’re not eating meat or fish, or consuming the popular protein alternative, highly processed soy products?
 Although soy is not typically recommended on a keto diet because most it is genetically modified, estrogenic, and difficult to digest, tempeh is a form of fermented soy that that is more easily digested and assimilated by the body (and is available at most well-stocked grocers).
+There are also great high-protein protein powders out there.
 Algae and seaweed-based products are also nutrient dense and, surprisingly, also contain quite a bit of protein!
 In fact, green algae (aka chlorella) contains up to 70 percent protein.
 Microalgae also have an amino acid profile that compares to that of an egg, containing all of the essential amino acids that humans can only get from food.
 Therefore, we recommend including sea vegetables in your vegan/vegetarian keto diet.

 Vegan/vegetarian keto protein sources: